 Many companies provide some kind of introductory training (or orientation) for most of their new employees.
 It may take the form of an older employee tasked with showing the new employee "the ropes."
 Or, it may be left to the HR department or the new hire's supervisor to get them started.

 Many organizations, especially in government and academia, have created new employee training that is designed exclusively, or primarily, to provide mandated safety familiarization.

 However, some companies in highly competitive industries recognize the value in new employee orientation (NEO) and take it even further.
 They require several weeks, or even months, of training so that new employees become familiar with the company, its products, its culture, its policies, and sometimes even its competition.
 But there's a measurable cost to that training and it begs the question, is it worth the cost?
 And the answer is, sometimes.

 What the Experts Say

-Technology in the workplace changes so rapidly companies either have to keep up or lose revenue to the competition.
-A survey by the Ontario (Canada) Skills Development Office found 63% of the respondents planned to "introduce new technology into the workplace that would require staff training."
+Technology in the workplace changes so rapidly that companies either have to keep up or lose revenue to the competition.
+A survey by the Ontario (Canada) Skills Development Office found 63 percent of the respondents planned to "introduce new technology into the workplace that would require staff training."
 A third of the respondents included "improving employee job performance" and "keeping the best employees" as desired outcomes.

 The American Society for Training and Development (ASTD) says that companies spend less than $1,500 per employee on training and that most money spent on training goes toward technical and professional training.
 Barely anything is spent on new employee orientation or quality, competition, or business practices training.